audipen/audipen.github.io/_posts/2018-02-03-docker-first-steps.md

   - docker
 ---

-Containers are really gaining popularity now and one can't afford to be oblivious to Docker containers anymore.
+Containers are really gaining popularity now and one can't afford to be oblivious to them anymore.
+Docker is the most popular tool out there that provides containerization.
 Here are some first steps into the Docker world.

  - Installation
    ------------